possiblyselena/tandemaus-pathfinder/README.md

-# tandemaus-pathfinder
+# Tandemaus Pathfinder
-This is a YSWS submissiosn for pathfinder andI made this during the Athena workshop!
-I added tandemaus pictures all over it to make it more personalized.
+This is a YSWS submission for pathfinder and I made this during the Athena workshop!
+I added Tandemaus pictures all over it to make it more personalized.
+The LEDS are controlled by the buttons that turn them off and when you hold all of them down, they flicker!

 Components
 - 3x LEDs